EMBL-EBI-GCA/blueprint_dcc_portal/app/static/help.md

 ##Release history

-The [Release history](http://dcc.blueprint-epigenome.eu/#/md/release_history) page lists all the Blueprint public data releases.
+The [Release history](http://dcc.blueprint-epigenome.eu/#/md/release_history) page provides a list of all Blueprint public data releases and links to summaries for each release.

 If you have any questions about the portal or any of its features, please email blueprint-info@ebi.ac.uk